Violence against Afghan women more frequent, brutal in 2013: official

 Most foreign forces are due to leave Afghanistan by the end of the year and it is unclear whether any will remain beyond 2014 as relations deteriorate between Afghan authorities and their U.S. backers.

-An AIHRC spokesman said the latest figures for 2013 showed a 25 percent increase in cases of violence against women for March through September.
+An AIHRC spokesman said the latest figures for 2013 showed a 25 percent increase in cases for March through September.

 Samar said a deteriorating economy and growing insecurity had also contributed to the rise in reported incidents.

-A leading advocate of women’s rights said improving the situation would be difficult as laws aimed at protecting women were notoriously hard to implement.
+A leading advocate of women’s rights said improving the situation would be difficult as laws with provision to protect them were notoriously difficult to implement.

 “Killing women in Afghanistan is an easy thing.
 There’s no punishment,” Suraya Pakzad, who runs women’s shelters in several provinces, told Reuters in her office in the western city of Herat.

-She cited recent cases in which women had been publicly stoned as Afghan troops looked on.
+She cited recent cases in which women been publicly stoned as Afghan troops looked on.

-“Laws are improved, but implementation of those laws are in the hands of warlords...
+“Laws are improved, but implementation of those laws are in the hand of warlords...
 I think we are going backwards.”

-Another sign that rights for women have been rolled back in recent years is a rise in cases of self-immolation, a desperate last resort for women in abusive situations.

-The burn unit of Herat hospital, one of two in Afghanistan, admitted a record number of women who had attempted to set themselves on fire in 2012.
-The head of the ward said he was reluctant to speak out because of threats from relatives.